GoogleCloudPlatform/blueprints/folder/README.md

 ## Replace the following in Kptfile:
 - ${FOLDER_NAME}
 - ${PROJECT_ID}
-- ${FOLDER_ID} is the parent folder to create a folder under, requires quotes otherwise apply command will fail to parse as string
+- ${PARENT_FOLDER_ID} is the parent folder to create a folder under, requires quotes otherwise apply command will fail to parse as string
 - ${BILLING_ACCOUNT_ID}

 ## Create the following IAM role binding
-${FOLDER_ID} can be in a different organization.
+${PARENT_FOLDER_ID} can be in a different organization.
 Bind the following IAM roles to service-[PROJECT_NUMBER]@gcp-sa-[PREVIEW_PRODUCT].iam.gserviceaccount.com:
 - Folder Creator
 - Folder Editor